weecology/lab-manual/Portal-safety-info.md

 ## Field emergencies

+### WFR/First Aid/CPR

+Support is available to get WFR or first aid/CPR certified/re-certified.
+Let us know if you are interested or need to be reimbursed.

 ### Snakebites

 If someone gets bitten by a rattlesnake, call 911.
 This will connect you to the Forest Service.
 You will need a helicopter to Tucson, because nearby hospitals don't carry antivenom.